MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 > [!Note]
 > To help guide designers and developers through choices that can be difficult in MR, we've also included guidance on using multiple interaction models in the [Transitioning interaction models](coming-soon.md) article below.

-## Next section: visual design language
-Click the link below or follow the page navigation to continue to the next section on [Visual design language](coming-soon.md).

 ## See also
 * [Gaze and commit](gaze-and-commit.md)